Chafie Fields

 Chafie Ali Fields (born February 4, 1977) is an American sports and talent agent.
 He played professional football as a wide receiver in the National Football League (NFL).
 He played college football for the Penn State Nittany Lions.

 Fields partnered with Joel Segal, the longtime head of Worldwide Entertainment & Sports, in 2005.
 Their firm, Fields Consulting, based in Miami, Florida, represents various athletes and entertainers, most notably Arizona Cardinals 2007 first-round draft pick Levi Brown, Detroit Lions wide receiver Bryant Johnson, Buffalo Bills 2009 first-round pick Aaron Maybin, and Oakland Raiders 2015 first-round selection wide receiver Amari Cooper.

 Although Fields resides in Miami, he is a partner in a Philadelphia restaurant, Halal Bilah.

 Football career

-Fields was a dual-threat wide receiver for Penn State from 1996 to 1999, where he ranks 10th on the all-time receiving list, with 88 catches for 1,437 yards.
+Fields was a dual-threat wide receiver for Penn State from 1996 to 1999 with 88 catches for 1,437 yards.
 He is known for his 84-yard double reverse in Penn State's 38-15 win over Texas in the 1997 Fiesta Bowl.
 Fields went undrafted in the 2000 NFL draft due to concerns about a nagging ankle injury.
 He spent a season each with the San Francisco 49ers, the Denver Broncos, and the New York Jets who released him prior to the 2002 regular season.
 He never played in a regular season or postseason NFL game.

 Fields earned his Bachelor of Science in Human Development and Family Studies from Penn State in 1999.
 He attended Mastbaum Area Vocational/Technical School, in Philadelphia, where he was named All-America by SuperPrep magazine, Blue Chip Illustrated and USA Today.